hyperledgerkochi/KochiOrgBook/README.md

 ## Overview

 KochiOrgBook is a **Verifiable Organization Network**(VON) for the city of Kochi.
-It is a technology demonstrator to launch a [DID](https://github.com/hyperledgerkochi/KochiOrgBook/blob/master/Glossary.md#did--decentralized-identifier) based utility compliant with the [ToIP](https://github.com/hyperledgerkochi/KochiOrgBook/blob/master/Glossary.md#toip--trust-over-ip-foundation) standards to enable Trusted digital verification service for various association within the city of Kochi.​
+It is a technology demonstrator to launch a [DID](https://github.com/hyperledgerkochi/KochiOrgBook/blob/master/Glossary.md#did--decentralized-identifier) based public utility compliant with the [ToIP](https://github.com/hyperledgerkochi/KochiOrgBook/blob/master/Glossary.md#toip--trust-over-ip-foundation) standards to enable Trusted digital verification service for various association within the city of Kochi.​

 The objective of this initiative is to enable any Association having it's present in the city of Kochi to registe on the KOB VON Network to issue digital proofs and host a verifiable credential registry(VCR) in a transparent and cost efficient manner.
 In the current form it may not be feasible for an ordinary citizen to confirm if these association are valid or not due to chance of forgery of documents and we often trust the documents they present making it quite easy to misguide anyone.